yuasano/fix/README.markdown

 ## Salesforce Setup

 - [Signup for a Developer Org](https://developer.salesforce.com/signup) if you don't have one yet.
-- We're going to create custom fields to relate Salesforce Objects with Spree rercords.
-Follow the steps below twice, the 2nd time replacing "Contacts" for "Products" in the 1st step:
+- Create a custom field in the Contact object so we can relate it to customers in Spree:
-  - Go to Setup > Customize > `Contacts` > Fields
+  - Go to Setup > Customize > Contacts > Fields
   - Under "Custom Fields & Relationships", click "New"
   - Set Data type to "Text"
+  - Call it "spree_email"
+  - Check "External ID"
+  - Click Next > Next > Save
+- Create a similar custom field to tie products too:
+  - Go to Setup > Customize > Products > Fields
+  - Set Data type to "Text"
   - Call it "spree_id"
-  - Lenght 14
   - Check "External ID"
   - Click Next > Next > Save
 - Create a custom object to hold orders:
   - Go to Setup > Create > Objects > New Custom Object
   - Call it "Order", allow Reports and Activities on it
-  - Add custom fields "total" (Currency), "spree_id" (Text, External ID), "contact" (Lookup relationship)
+  - Add custom fields "total" (Currency 10,2), "spree_id" (Text, External ID), "contact" (Lookup relationship)
+    - Make sure to add 2 decimal places for the Currency field!
 - Create custom object for line items:
   - Go to Setup > Create > Objects > New Custom Object
   - Call it "LineItem"
-  - Add custom fields "quantity" (Number), price_unit" (Currency), "price_total" (Currency), "spree_id" (Text, External ID), "order" (Lookup relationship), product (Lookup relationship)
+  - Add custom fields "quantity" (Number), price_unit" (Currency 10,2), "price_total" (Currency 10,2), "spree_id" (Text, External ID), "order" (Lookup relationship), product (Lookup relationship)
+- And finally, Spree needs to know what Pricebook you want to use for this integration:
+  - In the tabs at the top, click the + sign
+  - Pick "Price Books"
+  - Click the "Standard Price Book"
+  - Note the ID in the URL (eg: na41.salesforce.com/`01sABCD`).
+Set that as the `PRICEBOOK_ID` in the environment

 ## Heroku Connect setup:

 - Open the Connect dashboard, under org type check "Production"
 - Authorize with your Salesforce Org
 - Create mapping for the objects "Contact", "Product2", "Pricebook2", "PricebookEntry", "Order__c" and "LineItem__c".
-For now just pick all fields (temporary, we might want to filter this later)
+For now just pick all fields (temporary, we can filter this later)